rgehrsitz/Pulsar/docs/End-to-End-Guide.md

 ## 8. Deployment Considerations

-### Docker Container
+### Docker Container Deployment

+#### For Beacon Runtime

-For containerized deployment, create a Dockerfile:
+For containerized deployment of a compiled Beacon application:

 ```dockerfile
 FROM mcr.microsoft.com/dotnet/runtime:9.0